CodingYolk/StoryScraper/README.md

 # StoryScraper

-This is a reading list scraper for https://www.wattpad.com, its purpose is to gather links of stories to be then used in FanFicFare.
-So far, there have been two major revisions; there is a third revision currently in progress that will be GUI-based.
+This Python-based tool is designed to scrape reading lists from https://www.wattpad.com, with the goal of collecting story links for use in FanFicFare.
+It has undergone two significant revisions thus far, and a third revision is currently underway, which will feature a user-friendly graphical user interface (GUI).